 How to request your personal information and your rights.

 How to raise a concern about our use of your personal information

-If you're not satisfied with how we have answered your request or have concerns about how we handled your personal information, please contact our Data Protection Officer (DPO) using the contact details on this page.
+If you're not satisfied with how we have answered your request or have concerns about how we handled your personal information, please contact our Data Protection Officer (DPO) using the contact details at the top of this page.
+Also included is our Information Commissioner's Office registration number.
 When you contact our DPO we can consider your concerns as quickly as possible.